excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 results unreliable, it's not even unusual for devices to crash during the test.

 ### Good:
-* Easy to debug.
+* Easily to control, Easy to debug.
-* Easily control all parameters.
+* Gets results quickly.

 ### Bad:
 * Results vary on how close your initial estimate is, it Can be become repitive when trying to pick the best one.